mojtabaraouf/sage/README.md

 # Dark Sage

 DARK SAGE is a semi-analytic model of galaxy formation, focussed on detailing the structure and evolution of galaxies' discs.
 The code-base is an extension of [SAGE](https://github.com/darrencroton/sage/) (Semi-Analytic Galaxy Evolution).
 The model is described in full in the paper by [Stevens, Croton & Mutch (2016)](http://adsabs.harvard.edu/abs/2016MNRAS.461..859S).
+Please cite this paper whenever using this model (or an adaptation of it).
+Updates to the model have been presented in [Stevens & Brown (2017)](https://arxiv.org/abs/1706.07434).
+DARK SAGE is also listed on the [Astrophysics Source Code Library](http://ascl.net/1706.004).

 DARK SAGE will run on any N-body simulation whose trees are organised in a supported format and contain a minimum set of basic halo properties.
 Galaxy formation models built using DARK SAGE on the Millennium simulation can be downloaded at the [Theoretical Astrophysical Observatory (TAO)](https://tao.asvo.org.au/).

 The code-base, written in C, should function as is, provided the required dependencies are installed.
 You just need a C compiler and to point to installed GSL libraries before typing 'make'.
 Once installed, please run the test script with 'python test.py' to make sure everything is working correctly.

-DARK SAGE is also listed on the [Astrophysics Source Code Library](http://ascl.net/1706.004)
+To run DARK SAGE in serial, you need only point to a parameter file:
+./darksage {path}/{parameter file name}
+e.g.:
+./darksage input/millennium.par

+DARK SAGE can be run with MPI, but only in an improper hacky way at the moment.
+If you wish to try this, you shouldn't need to change anything in the Makefile if it's already running in serial.
+Each processor will work on a separate merger tree file.
+Simply run as: mpirun -np {number of processors} ./darksage {path}/{parameter file name}
+e.g.:
+mpirun -np 8 ./darksage input/millennium.par

 Queries, comments, and concerns can be emailed to Adam Stevens: astevens@swin.edu.au